Certifications / Cloud

 Final Thoughts

-We come now to the end of our AWS Security Specialist Certification overview.
-This is a more advanced cert but is well worth it for anyone involved in managing AWS accounts.
-A lot of the work is setting up the correct monitoring and services so that only relevant alerts make it your way and that a lot of the security is automated.
+The AWS Security Specialty cert is advanced, but well worth it for anyone involved in managing AWS accounts.
+A lot of the work is setting up the correct monitoring and services so that only relevant alerts reach you and ensuring that many of your defenses are automated.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.